AndyObtiva/glimmer/README.markdown

 The following additional attributes may be called from outside a custom widget in addition to the attributes mentioned above, assuming it's been captured in a variable:
 - `#body_root`: top-most root Glimmer widget returned in `#body` method
 - `#widget`: actual SWT widget for `body_root`

+Last but not least, these are the available hooks:
+- `before_body`: takes a block that executes in the custom widget instance scope before calling `body`.
+Useful for initializing variables to later use in `body`
+- `after_body`: takes a block that executes in the custom widget instance scope after calling `body`.
+Useful for setting up observers on widgets built in `body` (set in instance variables) and linking to other shells.

 ### Miscellaneous